pl2599/Image-Classification---Predictive-Modeling/README.md

 Convolutional Neral Networks
 a.
 Extracted arrays from raw iamges and organized them into one dataset that is suitable for convolutional Neural Networks model.
 b.
 Built neural networks model with three layers by Tensorflow.
 c.
-Tested the neuron network classifier with an accuracy of ?%.
+Tested the neuron network classifier.

 #### Juho Ma
 a.
 Constructed HoG features